 A basic Drupal theme structure includes:

-template.php: This file contains custom template functions and preprocess functions.
+template.php: This file holds both custom template functions and preprocess functions.

-css: This folder includes CSS files for styling the theme.
+css: This directory stores the CSS files which design the theme.

 images: This folder contains images used in the theme.